Bat Out of Hell: The Musical: Las Vegas

 A Las Vegas production of the musical was announced in May 2022, with the performances all taking place in the Paris Las Vegas hotel theatre.
 The production would premiere on September 27, 2022, with Las Vegas entertainment company BASE Entertainment managing the production.

 On December 23, 2022, an internal memo was sent to members of the Las Vegas production that the musical would close on January 1, 2023, due to extreme financial troubles.
 The production was cancelled mid-run into its schedule, with the production only lasting 12 weeks.
 According to the Las Vegas Review-Journal, the show had seen "chronically low" ticket sales despite being promoted on online-seat filling sites, continuing a streak of productions that had also seen low ticket sales at the Paris Las Vegas hotel.
 During its production run, the production had seen mixed reviews, with reviews skewing towards negatively-worded reviews.
 Vital Vegas, a Las Vegas news site, gave a negative review of the musical itself, describing it as a "trainwreck," predicting that the musical production would last only three weeks before shutting down.

 2020 international tours

 US Hard Rock Hotels mini-tour

-The show has been announced for a series of short runs in venues under the Hard Rock Hotels & Casinos group; three US hotels with dates ranging from March to April 2020.
-It is stated on each press release that this is due to a new partnership between the named hotel and Nederlander Worldwide Entertainment.
+The show had been announced for a series of short runs in venues under the Hard Rock Hotels & Casinos group; three US hotels with dates ranging from March to April 2020.
+It was stated on each press release that this was due to a new partnership between the named hotel and Nederlander Worldwide Entertainment.
 These shows were all postponed due to the COVID-19 pandemic.